CodeMark complaints

 Registered CodeMark certificates

-Complaints about the content of a registered CodeMark product certificate or the certified product should, in the first instance, be brought to the attention of the Product Certification Body (PCB) who issued the CodeMark certificate in question.
-You can check if the certificate is currently registered on the MBIE’s product certificate register.
+Complaints about a registered CodeMark product certificate or the certified product should, first, be sent to the attention of the Product Certification Body (PCB) that issued the CodeMark certificate in question.
+To see if the certificate is currently registered go to MBIE’s product certificate register.

-Contact details for the certificate holder and the PCB can be obtained from the certificate itself.
-If you are not satisfied with the outcome of the PCB's investigation, you may refer the complaint to the Joint Accreditation System of Australia and New Zealand (JASANZ).
+Contact details for the certificate holder and the PCB can be found on the certificate itself.
+If you are not satisfied with the PCB's investigation, you may refer the complaint to JASANZ (the Joint Accreditation System of Australia and New Zealand).

 Joint Accreditation System of Australia and New Zealand - jasanz.org

-JASANZ has been appointed by MBIE as the accreditation body for the CodeMark New Zealand Scheme.
-JASANZ is responsible for assessing, monitoring and accrediting PCBs.
+MBIE has appointed JASANZ the accreditation body for the CodeMark New Zealand Scheme, making it responsible for assessing, monitoring and accrediting PCBs.

 MBIE's role is to monitor the performance of JASANZ.
 Generally, complaints should only be referred to MBIE if JASANZ appear to be failing to fulfil its obligations.
 However, refer to the section below on section 202 complaints.